wmorgan/dcos-docs/CONTRIBUTING.md

 1. Adapt the sections in your new `foo/README.md` to the specifics of your content.
 1. If you have any screen shots, you can store them in `foo/img/`; also please make sure that all assets (such as a Marathon app spec JSON docs or a Dockerfile you might be using in your documentation) are actually included in the `foo/` directory.
 1. When you're done, create a [pull request](https://help.github.com/articles/using-pull-requests/) to the original repo, `dcos-docs`.
-1. For all contributions that include hands-on instructions, such as found in `usage/` or `administration`, the community managers will test-drive and validated before merging.
+1. For all contributions that include hands-on instructions, such as found in `usage/` or `administration/`, the community managers will test-drive and validate before merging.
 We might come back to you asking you to fix stuff.
-All communication strictly via the pull request on GitHub.
+All communication strictly via your pull request on GitHub.

 Note that if you're unsure about what exactly should go into the tutorial, you can always check out [spark/](../1.7/tutorials/spark/) for reference.